CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

 3) Once the upload is finished, the encrypted files are accessible for download via SD Connect or for analysis, editing, or annotation via SD Desktop.

-To add files to an existing folder, simply access the correct folder (double-click) and click Upload button.
+To upload files to an existing folder, simply access the correct folder (double-click) and click Upload button.
 In the new window proceed to select Files.

 Note